Your wedding ceremony can be as long winded, extravagant, special and ceremonial as you could ever desire.

 On the wedding day (i.e. at least one month later):

 - The marriage celebrant should identify themselves.

-- The marriage celebrant should state to the bride and groom, and at least two witnesses: I am duly authorised by law to solemnise marriages according to law.
+- The marriage celebrant should state to the people being married, and at least two witnesses: I am duly authorised by law to solemnise marriages according to law.
 Before you are joined in marriage in my presence and in the presence of these witnesses, I am to remind you of the solemn and binding nature of the relationship into which you are now about to enter.
-Marriage, according to law in Australia, is the union of a man and a woman to the exclusion of all others, voluntarily entered into for life.
+Marriage, according to law in Australia, is the union of two people to the exclusion of all others, voluntarily entered into for life.
 (Or words to that effect).

-- The groom must say to the bride: I call upon the persons here present to witness that I, [Groom with last name], take thee, [Bride with last name], to be my lawful wedded wife.
+- The first partner must say to the second partner: I call upon the persons here present to witness that I, [full name], take thee, [full name], to be my lawful wedded wife/husband/spouse.
 (Or words to that effect).

-- The bride must say to the groom: I call upon the persons here present to witness that I, [Bride with last name], take thee, [Groom with last name], to be my lawful wedded husband.
+- The second partner must say to the first partner: I call upon the persons here present to witness that I, [full name], take thee, [full name], to be my lawful wedded husband/wife/spouse.
 (Or words to that effect).

 - The marriage celebrant to complete, bride and groom to sign and two witnesses to sign:

 - Form 14: Each party to an intended marriage must make a declaration before the authorised celebrant as to their conjugal status and belief that there is no legal impediment to the marriage.